MrQR-me/docs/sites.md

 ### Changing the Site Name
 {: .text-purple-000 }

+You can change the name of your site, once you have entered the desired site name Select

 <h3>You can change the name of your site, once you have entered the desired site name Selecto&nbsp;<button>SAVE</h3>

 <html>
 <head>
 <style>